CogStack/cogstack-jupyter-hub/README.md

 Certificates used are located in the `./security/` folder, taken from the [Cogstack-NiFi](https://github.com/CogStack-NiFi) security folder, [nifi.key](https://raw.githubusercontent.com/CogStack/CogStack-NiFi/refs/heads/main/security/certificates/nifi/nifi.key) and [nifi.pem](https://raw.githubusercontent.com/CogStack/CogStack-NiFi/refs/heads/main/security/certificates/nifi/nifi.pem), read the [security section](https://cogstack-nifi.readthedocs.io/en/latest/security.html) for more info on how to generate them from the main NiFi repository.

+### Cookie Secret Management

+JupyterHub requires a secure cookie secret file with restrictive permissions.
+To keep the repository clean and avoid permission-related issues, the cookie secret file is ignored by Git and generated locally as needed.

+### File Location

+    ```bash
+    config/jupyterhub_cookie_secret
+    ```

+This file is intentionally listed in `.gitignore`, so it is never tracked or committed.

+### Generating a New Cookie Secret

+A helper script is provided to generate a fresh secret.

+From the repository root:

+    ```bash
+    cd scripts
+    ./generate_cookie_secret.sh
+    ```

+The script contents are:

+    ```bash
+    #!/usr/bin/env bash
+    set -e
+    openssl rand -hex 32 > ../config/jupyterhub_cookie_secret
+    ```

+This command creates (or replaces) a 32-byte hex secret at:

+    ```bash
+    config/jupyterhub_cookie_secret
+    ```

+### Automatic Permission Fix

+At container startup, the entrypoint adjusts permissions to ensure the file is protected:

+    ```bash
+    chmod 600 config/jupyterhub_cookie_secret
+    ```

+This guarantees the cookie secret always has the correct permissions regardless of host OS, repo checkout, or user environment.

 ## Setting up your own hub

 This folder contains a modular Docker Compose setup for running the CogStack Jupyter Hub across multiple environments.